Giavonator/MenuManager-Backend/design/background/implementing-concepts.md

    */
   deleteLabel(DeleteLabelInput): DeleteLabelOutput {
     // todo: delete label
-    return {};
+    return { success: true };
   }
 }
 ```

-Note that even for actions that don't want to return anything, you should return an empty record `{}`.
-To denote the type of this properly, you can use the provided `Empty` type from `@utils/types.ts` which simply specifies the type as `Record<PropertyKey, never>`.
+Note that for actions that successfully complete but don't return any data, you should return `{ success: true }` following REST API standards.
+To denote the type of this properly, use `Result<{ success: true }>` instead of `Result<Empty>`.
+This provides clearer success signaling and allows proper distinction from error responses.

 # Dictionaries as arguments and results